martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 {{!I-D.ietf-quic-version-negotiation}} if they support multiple versions to mitigate this attack.

-Note that detection does not occur until after the client has sent a new, unprotected Initial.
-When composing this Initial, the client should therefore consider the points in {{downgrade}} below.
+Note that endpoints do not detect the attack until after the client has sent a new, unprotected Initial.

+Upon receipt of a Version Negotation packet, a client SHOULD wait for a probe timeout (PTO) before sending an Initial using another version.
+If it receives a valid Server Initial, it SHOULD ignore the Version Negotation.
+This eliminates attacks by observers that can inject Version Negotiation packets, but not drop Initial packets.

+When composing an Initial for a different version, the client is likely to expose the information in it.
+The client MAY alter its Initial to sanitize sensitive information, considering the advice in {{downgrade}} regarding the composition of these Initials.

 ## Key Loss and Downgrade {#downgrade}